jwodder/pyrepo/README.rst

 If there is a ``requirements.txt`` file and/or a ``__requires__ =
-list_of_requirements`` assignment in the main source file, it is used to set the project's ``install_requires`` in the ``setup.cfg`` and then deleted.
+list_of_requirements`` assignment in the main source file, it is used to set the project's dependencies in ``pyproject.toml`` and then deleted.
 If both sources of requirements are present, the two lists are combined, erroring if the same package is given two different requirement specifications.

 Finally, ``pre-commit install`` is run, and a message is printed instructing the user to run ``pre-commit run -a`` after adding new files to the index.